 MAINE COOPERATIVE DEVELOPMENT PARTNERS consists of Brian Eng, Liz Trice, and Matthew Peters.
 The partners collectively provide a large range of experience in legal, financial, residential and commercial real estate development, community engagement, sustainable building, urban planning, and business development and management.
 All three partners live in Portland and are passionate in making their communities better places for all residents.

 LIZ TRICE builds innovative, multidisciplinary partnerships across real estate, economic development, entrepreneurship, and public health.
-Liz holds a Masters degree in Public Policy & Management with a certificate in Community Planning & Development from the Muskie School at the University of Southern Maine.
-She has worked on multi-unit projects in Portland to obtain zone changes, led public engagement processes with neighbors and businesses, directed the design of shared spaces, and worked for a decade writing grants.
-Her work includes award-winning research on the regulatory barriers to people living alone achieving home ownership, leading the process to redesign Bramhall Square, and developing strategic plans and economic development projects.
+Liz holds a Masters Degree in Public Policy & Management with a certificate in Community Planning & Development from the Muskie School at the University of Southern Maine.
+She has worked on projects in Portland to obtain zone changes, led public engagement processes with neighbors and businesses, directed the design of shared spaces, and worked for a decade writing federal grants.
+Her work includes award-winning research on the regulatory barriers to people living alone achieving home ownership, leading the process to redesign Bramhall Square, and developing strategic plans and economic development studies.
 Her projects to re-envision urban spaces for livability and natural ecosystems won two of three awards given by the 2019 Portland Society of Architecture’s Complete City Competition.
 Liz trained as a cohousing developer and Passive House Design Consultant and has visited over 20 cohousing developments in the United States.
 She is currently the owner of PelotonLabs, a coworking space in Portland.

 Contact us: Members@coophomes.me